slackapi/deno-slack-sdk/.github/CONTRIBUTING.md

 3.  :herb: Create a new branch and check it out.
 4.  :crystal_ball: Make your changes and commit them locally.
 Magic happens here!
 5.  :arrow_heading_up: Push your new branch to your fork. (e.g. `git push username fix-issue-16`).
-6.  :inbox_tray: Open a Pull Request on github.com from your new branch on your fork to `master` in this repository.
+6.  :inbox_tray: Open a Pull Request on github.com from your new branch on your fork to `main` in this repository.

 ## Maintainers